monkeylyf/herthrone/README.md

 06/01/2016 Everybody should has its own view for both CLI and UI(json).
 The proper board/game should be rendered with combinations of views.
 06/10/2016 Add logger object
 06/20/2016 Implement boolean type of card mechanics like: Charge/Divine shield/Elusive/Forgetful/Freeze/Frozen/Immune/Poison/Taunt/Windfury
+06/30/2016 Implement most of the mechanics except
+- Choose One
+- Discard effect
+- Enrage
+- Joust
+- Secret
+- Shuffle into deck
+- Silence
+08/02/2016 implemented most of the basic cards in 8 classes.

 ---------------